apeterson91/website/content/author/admin/_index.md

 organizations = [ { name = "University of Michigan", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include Bayesian statistics, nonparametric methods with applications to studying the built environment."
+bio = "My research interests include Bayesian statistics with applications to studying the built environment."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""